-In order to answer these questions we collected a number of data sets.
+In order to answer these questions we collected a number of data sets, the general properties of which are presented in Table ??.
 All the data sets are publicly available and are from the domain of computational chemistry.
 They consist of chemical compounds with a specific property of interest associated with each compound.
-They include the Karthikeyan data set [Karthikeyan et al., 2005], the Bergstrom data set [Bergstrom et al., 2003], the Huuskonen data set [Huuskonen, 2000], the Delaney data set, [Delaney, 2004] the ERBD data set (Estrogen Receptor Binding Dataset) [Tong et al., 2002] and the ARBD data set (Androgen Receptor Binding Data) [Blair et al., 2000], [Branham et al., 2002].
 In every case we use a simple graph representation for the chemical compounds with element symbols as vertex labels and bond types as edge labels.
-The value for which the regression model to be built was centered to have a mean of zero.
+The value for which the regression model was to be built was centered to have a mean of zero.
 No information other than the subgraph features are used to build the regression models for any experiments reported in the paper.